PhantomInsights/summarizer/README.md

 If the post and its url passes both checks then a process of web scraping is applied to the url, this is where things start getting interesting.

+Before replying to the original submission it checks the percentage of the reduction achieved, if it's too low it skips it and moves to the next submission.

 ## Web Scraper

 Currently in the whitelist there are already more than 100 different domains of news websites.
 Creating specialized web scrapers for each one is simply not feasible.